 Team members, as a challenge to being a Next Generation Trail Visionary, are each tasked to raise a minimum of $350 to contribute to the documentary, expedition media and outreach costs.

 Support us below and help make expedition outreach and documentary possible. . .

-We know trails matter to everyone’s future and help us each reach our target to make a difference.
+We know trails matter to everyone’s future, help us create a documentary to show the world how the next generation is making a difference.

 Eilidh Graham – Australia

 Jobs fill your pocket but adventure fills your soul!
 And it is not until recently I have managed to combine the two as the trails coordinator on Rottnest Island, Western Australia.

 After working and travelling around the world I finally fell in love with Perth.
 It had everything I was looking for; ocean, waves, reefs, rivers, forests, trails, trails, trails and a fabulous little Island paradise called Rottnest (Wadjemup), that I now very proudly call my place of work.